TimMangan/App-Info/docs/Windows/Dbeaver/ReadMe.md

 </tr>
 </table>

-`Note 1` - Blender has a version in the Microsoft Store as an MSIX package.
-See [MicrosoftStoreAndModificationPackage-MSIX](MicrosoftStoreAndModificationPackage-MSIX.md) for more infomration.
+`Note 1`: There are indications in the review that the Microsoft Store version is often older and some features might not work (or at least they didn't know a workflow to get the features to work).
+See [MicrosoftStoreAndModificationPackage-MSIX.md](MicrosoftStoreAndModificationPackage-MSIX.md) for more information.

 ## App Configuration Type